UncleJunVIP/cannoli_OS/README.md

 `¯\_(ツ)_/¯`

+I built the [Game Manager](https://github.com/UncleJunVIP/nextui-game-manager) Pak for [NextUI](https://nextui.loveretro.games) and thought isn't this essentially a launch launcher?

-This started as an experiment to see if I could make a lightweight launcher for RetroArch on the TrimUI Brick.
+This started as an experiment using everything I learned making these Paks to see if I could make a lightweight launcher for RetroArch on the TrimUI Brick.

 ---